-- Place the flour in a bowl and make a well.
+- Place the flour in a bowl and make a well in the center.

-- Add eggs to the bowl along with 1 tablespoon of vegetable oil, salt, and ½ cup of milk.
-Blend until smooth.
+- Crack the eggs into the well along with 1 tablespoon of vegetable oil, 1/2 cup of milk, and the salt.

-- Add the remaining milk to the batter and mix well.
+- Add the vanilla and the remaining milk to the batter and mix well.

 - Let the batter rest in the refrigerator for at least 2 hours before making the crepes.

 - When ready to cook crepes, add a little oil to a well-seasoned or non-stick skillet over medium-high heat.